Your Path to Peaceful Nights

 About the Medications We Use

 Prazosin is up to 77% more effective at treating PTSD symptoms [2] than the most commonly used medications, selective serotonin reuptake inhibitors (SSRIs).
 Examples of widely used SSRIs for PTSD include Zoloft, Paxil, and Prozac.
-While these medications treat symptoms of anxiety and depression, they do not address the core issue of PTSD: which is re-experiencing the trauma.
-We use, prazosin and doxazosin, and these medications specifically target the PTSD-related nightmares and flashbacks.
+While these medications treat symptoms of anxiety and depression, they do not address a core issue of PTSD: which is re-experiencing the trauma.

 Service Area